-The psychology of human differences and its ideological underpinnings, includes the relationship between the mental testing tradition and the eugenics movement; attempts by psychologists to justify race, sex and class inequalities by the use of hereditarian arguments, with particular reference to Eysenck, Jensen and Herrstein; the status of such central psychological concepts as intelligence and maternal deprivation.
-The question of whether a value free psychology of human differences is possible is also considered.
+The psychology of human differences and its ideological underpinnings, includes the relationship between the mental testing tradition and the eugenics movement, attempts by psychologists to justify race, sex and class inequalities by the use of hereditarian arguments, with particular releterince to Eysenck, Jensen and Hermstein; the status of such central psychological concepts as intelligence and maternal deprivation.
+The question of whether a value free psychology of human differences is possible.